Art

 What kind of role can art and its methods play in just sustainability transformations?

-The first Punos Commission, Orodansádji – A Place to Be, was created by Jenni Laiti, Merethe Kuhmunen and Sunna Nousuniemi in 2021–2022.
+Orodansádji – A Place to Be, was created by Jenni Laiti, Merethe Kuhmunen and Sunna Nousuniemi in 2021–2022.
 It focuses on the Sámi people’s right to self-determination, climate justice, and queerness in the context of Sámi culture.
-Preparations for A Place to Be have taken place in different parts of the Sápmi region, and the work is based on dialogue, both online and face-to-face.
 A Place to Be delves into the themes of rest, renewal, and intergenerational togetherness through duodji (Sámi crafts), the Northern Sámi language, and sound works.

 -